BobKuczewski/Run1802/README.md

     clock   connected to GPIO 26
     sc0     connected to GPIO 27

 Note that proper engineering practices for the configuration and connecting of hardware are beyond the scope of this documentation.
 The earlier picture shows a "breadboard", but other options are certainly available.
 Please ensure that you have the proper skills and background before attempting to build anything with real hardware.
 Also note that there have been two incompatible definitions for these pin mappings.
-The original definition is found in code prior to March 1st, 2023.
-This post-March2023 software should NOT be used with the pre-March2023 pin mapping, and similarly, the pre-March2023 software should NOT be used with this post-March2023 pin mapping.
+The original definitions are found in code prior to March 3rd, 2023.
+This new version (March 3, 2023 onward) should NOT be used with the earlier pin mappings, and similarly, the earlier software should NOT be used with hardware using the current pin mapping.

 ## Python Power